CryptSkitty/Pillbox/README.md

   Pillbox works like a traditional iptables based firewall, with a few notable exceptions.
 Pillbox supports the usage of iptables-save, but does not automatically load saved states.
 Instead, pillbox loads it's 'base state' as configured in the script, and when prodded, will load other states.
 Certain functions of pillbox require a bit of host configuration in the way of ***slight*** modifications to Nmap.
 Sudo configuration is encouraged.

 ## Contributing:
-  If you wish to contribute, by all means do, just reach out.
+  If you wish to contribute, by all means do.